Topic: Successful Nonprofit Technology Change Management

-In a special, half-hour format, Build will share decades of experience helping organizations make successful technology improvements.
+In a special, half-hour format, Build shares decades of experience helping organizations make successful technology improvements.

-Peter Gross (Partner at Build) will begin with a 15-minute overview of the challenge of achieving organizational change with technology projects.
+Peter Gross (Partner at Build) begins with a 15-minute overview of the challenge of achieving organizational change with technology projects.
 Attendees will learn a simple but powerful framework to examine the impacts of a technology change, how to address those impacts, and identify the steps required for the organization to change with the technology.
-He will then take questions from the webinar participants.
+He then takes questions from the webinar participants.

 Intended audience for this webinar